spear-sim/spear/docs/content_guidelines.md

 ```

 - The _Outliner_ view should be as consistent and human-readable as possible (e.g., consistent names, consistent numbers of digits, etc).
-- Naming conventions should be consistent across scenes.
+- Naming conventions should be as consistent as possible across scenes.
 - The type of each actor in `my_scene_0000/Meshes` should be `StaticMeshActor` if it is not articulated, and `Actor` if it is articulated.
 It is necessary to use the `Actor` type for articulated actors so they can be simulated correctly.
 Although it is not strictly necessary to use the `StaticMeshActor` type for non-articulated actors, they have a different icon than `Actors` in the _Outliner_ pane, so we use `StaticMeshActor` for non-articulated actors to visually distinguish them from articulated actors.

 ### Details pane